Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Sparse-plus-Smooth Composite Representer Theorem

-Consequently, known results over $\mathcal{B}$ are directly transferred into $\mathcal{B}\times \mathcal{H}$.
-We illustrate this principle with the following corollary, expressed as a representer theorem, which characterizes the extreme point solutions of composite inverse problems.
+Another consequence of Theorem~\ref{theo:main} is that known results over $\mathcal{B}$ are directly transferred into $\mathcal{B}\times \mathcal{H}$, as the decoupling holds for any convex penalty $\cRS$.
+The properties of the sparse component directly stem from the shape of the solutions in $\mathcal{V}(\mathbf{M}_{\lh}, \lb)$.
+We illustrate this principle with a Banach-norm regularization in the following corollary, stating a representer theorem which characterizes the extreme point solutions.